hitchtest/hitch/docs/api/engine_api.rst

 ----

-Tests can also have tags, which let you single out individual tests to run or to run individual tests together:
+Tests can also have tags, which let you single out individual tests to run or to run groups of tests together.
+Example:

   - name: Test with tags
     tags: